 Abraham Lincoln was a powerful orator who used his words to inspire and unite.
-Reflecting this legacy, the Ford’s Theatre Oratory Approach offers easy-to-implement tools that help every student develop public speaking skills and find their own powerful voice.
+Reflecting this legacy, the Ford’s Theatre Oratory Approach offers easy-to-implement tools adapted from theater techniques that help every student develop public speaking skills and find their own powerful voice.

-These tools accomplish multiple curricular goals, from analyzing great historical speeches, to writing persuasive speeches, to speaking more effectively, to listening and critiquing constructively.
+These tools provide a creative avenue to accomplishing multiple curricular goals including analyzing great historical speeches, writing persuasive speeches, speaking more effectively, listening and critiquing constructively.

-Many teachers and students assume public speaking is an innate talent.
-Ford’s Oratory tools provide a structure for every student to learn and cultivate effective speaking.
+Ford’s Oratory tools are structured to allow students to develop as individuals as well as an ensemble.
 A multi-year evaluation shows that this approach builds students’ skill and confidence in speaking and their understanding of effective persuasion.
 Teachers also report that the Ford’s approach helps build a classroom culture of civil discourse and constructive feedback, supporting students in becoming active participants in our democratic society.

-Speeches by their nature are meant to be spoken aloud.
-Students and teachers alike “walk the walk” by learning to perform speeches and become familiar with identifying and crafting their words for specific audiences.
+Speaking and Performing – Speeches are meant to be spoken aloud.
+Students and teachers “walk the walk” by learning to perform speeches and become familiar with identifying and crafting their words for specific audiences.